gingersnap-project/db-syncer/README.md

     * Execute `docker exec -it mssql_tools_1 /bin/bash`
     * Inside the container execute `sqlcmd -S sqlserver -U sa -P 'Password!42' -d debezium`
     * Use T-SQL to issue commands

+## Oracle Database

+Requirements:

+1. Make sure docker is running and you have docker-compose available
+2. Run `docker-compose -f deploy/oracle/oracle-compose.yaml up` to start Oracle Database exposed on 1521
+    * This will create the database, user, schema, and tables necessary for testing.
+3. Run the cache-manager locally `docker run -it -p 11222:11222 -p 8080:8080 quay.io/gingersnap/cache-manager-oracle`
+4. Run `quarkus dev -Dquarkus.profile=oracle` from the poc base directory.
+    * This will run with the quarkus endpoint on 8080 and remote JVM debug on 5005.
+5. Perform inserts and updates to the database
+    * Running `cat ./src/test/resources/oracle/populate.sql | docker exec -i <container id> sqlplus -S debezium/dbz@XEPDB1` will execute some operations in the database.
+    * To exit, press q in the terminal running the application, so the offset is flushed.